-Here are a few old cassette recordings from some of Jeanne Mitchell’s performances in the 1980s, rendered digitally (with mixed results).
+Below, as an example, are a few old cassette recordings from some of Jeanne Mitchell’s performances in the 1980s, rendered digitally (with mixed results).
 As you’ll hear, some are in better shape than others.
 I’ll be adding more, bit by bit, as I transfer them to digital format.
+But no matter the technical issues, her world-class musicianship punches through:

 Bartok “Romanian Folk Dance,” circa 1980, performed with the Litchfield (Conn.)
 Chamber Orchestra.
 Lovely performance; fuzzy tape.